GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/containers/docker/local.rst

     The command ``docker container exec -it govready-q first_run --non-interactive`` creates the Superuser automatically for installs where you do not have access to interactive access to the command line.
-The auto-generated username and password will be generated once to to the standout log.
-When running the Docker containter in the detached (``-d``) mode, you can access the standout log with the command ``docker container logs govready-q``.
+The auto-generated username and password will be generated once to to the stdout log.
+When running the Docker container in the detached (``-d``) mode, you can access the stdout log with the command ``docker container logs govready-q``.

 .. warning::
     The GovReady-Q default SQLite database created within a Docker container